Teenage friends head onto the water

 The Verdict: After a tense talk from Libby on the basics where the girls did their best to pay attention, there were a few wobbly minutes clambering onto the board in the kneeling position, but the girls took to SUPing like ducks to water.

-‘It was surprisingly easier than expected' said Ella.
+‘It was surprisingly easier than expected'.
 'Beforehand, I imagined that my really awful balance would hold me back.
 But after paddling around the harbour for a while, I suddenly realised that it was easy to get the hang of and off we went!’

 SUPing has been gaining in popularity, particularly because it’s suitable for many ages and abilities: perfect for all the family.
 It takes some strength to do well but isn’t as challenging as surfing.